 The relative benefits of certain sectors clearly change based on the required allowance horizon.
-We see in this analysis that the top-ranked exposures when using 12-month ECL for allowances are different than the top-ranked exposures when considering lifetime allowances.
+We see in this analysis that the top-ranked exposures when using ECL over a 12-month horizon for allowances are different than the top-ranked exposures when considering lifetime allowances.
 In Figure 4, we see the patterns within the portfolio.
-It is important to remember that the economics of the portfolio are the same in both runs, so our simulation correctly reflects that many of the best performers under 12-month allowances are the same under lifetime allowances.
+It is important to remember that the economics of the portfolio are the same in both runs, so our simulation correctly reflects that many of the best performers under a 12-month horizon are the same under lifetime allowances.
 At the same time, there are clear cases where sectors are ranked significantly differently.

 In our study, it becomes clear that interactions of various segments within the overall portfolio can play an important role in outcomes.
 For example, we see that the Swiss machinery and equipment segment is very attractive when looking over a single-year period; however, when we consider the full life of the loan, that segment becomes significantly less attractive due to the expected volatility of allowances in this category.
 Conversely, all of the real estate categories broadly increase in relative attractiveness when we evaluate our portfolio with a lifetime perspective.